Learning Outcomes

 This article has covered the following key knowledge points:

-- Completion is the legal transfer of ownership, triggered by payment of the balance purchase price and execution of the transfer deed.
+- Completion is the legal transfer of ownership, triggered by payment of the balance purchase price and execution and dating of the transfer deed.

 Key Terms and Concepts